Phonics Reading Passages

 • Provide quality text at a carefully controlled level

-• Are a flexible learning tool that can be used in a variety of classroom settings
+• Can be used in a variety of learning settings

 Students are introduced to the phonics pattern with pictures and words.
 Have students highlight the new decodable skill.